riadfrancoq/quanta-research-group.github.io/index.md

 {% capture text %}

-We are a passionate team committed to advancing the frontiers of quantum science.
-We foster an inclusive and collaborative environment, valuing diverse perspectives as a driving force for innovation and discovery.
+We are a team committed to advancing the frontiers of quantum science.
+We foster an inclusive and collaborative space, driving innovation and discovery.

 {%
   include button.html